Join Our Webinar!

 – Luna de Queso –

 Luna de Queso is definitely a classic in San Miguel de Allende.
-They offer great quality food at fairly decent prices (if being a tiny bit expensive, it’s still worth it).
-They pride themselves on using top-shelf ingredients in their food, while offering tasty dishes that are also on the healthy side.
+They offer great quality food at fairly decent prices (if being a tad expensive, it’s still worth it).
+They pride themselves on using top-shelf ingredients in their food, and offering tasty dishes that are also on the healthy side.
 Our company has a sure soft spot for Luna de Queso because our office was located across the street from them for years.

 Their new location is on the outskirts of town, and though they offer many items on the menu there that are not available on delivery apps like Uber Eats and Rappi, I recommend just ordering through the apps.